Law of Supply and Demand in Economics

 1. Streamlining Product Development:

 - Efficient Design Processes: PLM systems facilitate collaboration among design teams, ensuring that product concepts are developed efficiently.
 This reduces time-to-market and helps brands respond quickly to emerging trends, aligning supply with demand.
+In markets approaching perfect competition, where many brands offer similar products, PLM helps brands stay competitive by enabling rapid innovation and efficient processes.

 - Material Management: Brands can optimize their supply chain by managing raw materials and components in the PLM system.
 This helps reduce waste and ensures that necessary materials are always available.